Alessandrx204/Buckshot-Roulette-Calculator-Python/README.md

-note: this is my first ever coding project from the time i started programming since only a couple of weeks !
+note: this was my first ever coding project from the time i started programming since only a couple of weeks !

 # Buckshot Roulette: Python Practice „Software”